egison/egison-ruby/README.md

 ## The Gem for Egison Pattern Matching

 This Gem provides a way  to access Egison pattern-matching from Ruby.
-Egison is the pattern-matching oriented pure functional programming langauge.
 Egison is the world's first programming language that can represent non-linear pattern-match against unfree data types.

 If you get interested in this Gem, please mail to [Satoshi Egi](http://www.egison.org/~egi/) or tweet to [@Egison_Lang](https://twitter.com/Egison_Lang).